4bb4/implot-rs/README.md

 [bindgen](https://github.com/rust-lang/rust-bindgen) on [cimplot](https://github.com/cimgui/cimplot).

 The bindings are currently based on ImPlot version 0.7.
 See the status section below for detailed information on implementation status.

+**Important note:** As long as the code is pre-1.0 release, the API is expected to have breaking changes between minor versions.
+Patch versions should be backwards compatible.
+After 1.0, semver will be followed more properly.

 ![demo](demo.png)